-General Remarks The subject property comprises a basement level flat within a four storey plus basement tenement block located within the Stockbridge area of Edinburgh and convenient for all local amenities.
-At the time of inspection the general condition of the property appears consistent with age and type of construction and was generally found to be in fair order throughout.
-Regular and ongoing maintenance to the external fabric of the building should be anticipated in accordance with its age and type of construction.
-The property has been altered at some point in the past and it is assumed all consents were obtained at the time and documentation is available.
-Essential Repairs Estimated cost of essential repairs £ Retention recommended?
+General Remarks The subject property comprises a top floor flat within a five storey tenement block located within the Viewforth area of Edinburgh and convenient for local amenities.
+At the time of inspection, the property appeared in good order commensurate with age and type of construction.
+Some ongoing maintenance and repair to the external fabric of the building should be anticipated.
+The property has been altered with the reconfiguration of the box room to create and open plan kitchen/living room.
+It is assumed all necessary consents were obtained and documentation is available.
+Essential Repairs None Estimated cost of essential repairs £ Retention recommended?
 Yes No Amount £

-Comment on Mortgagea bility

-Valuations

-Market value in present cor ndition £ 260,000

-Market value on completion £ 200,000

-Insurance reinstatement va £ 185,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary Is a reinspection necessary?

-Buy To Let Cases

-ge of monthly rental income for the property assuming a letting on a 6 £

-month Short Assured Tenai •

-Is the property in an area w here there is a steady demand for rented accommodation of this type?
-Yes No

-Declaration

-Deciaration

-Signed Security Print Code [478642 = 5865] Electronically signed by:-

-Surveyor's name Chris Hunter

-Professional qualifications MA (Hons) MRICS

-Company name Graham & Sibbald

-Address 40 Torphichen Street, Edinburgh, EH3 8JB

-Telephone 0131 225 1559

-Fax 0131 226 3754

-Report date 17th August 2023
+Comment on Mortgagea bility In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £ Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Yes No Declaration Signed Surveyor's name Security Print Code [443831 = 5193] Electronically signed by:- CHRIS HUNTER Professional qualifications Company name MA (Hons) MRICS Graham & Sibbald Address 40 Torphichen Street, Edinburgh, EH3 8JB Telephone Fax 0131 226 3754 eport date 29th October 2024